 Vegan substitutes for dairy are always growing since the demand is huge.
 Thankfully, this means that there is probably a dairy substitute out there to suit pretty much everyone!
 Take a look at a few ways you can veganise dishes that contain dairy:

-- Blend silken tofu to create a creamy sauce base
+- Creamy sauces: blend silken tofu to create a creamy sauce base

-- Soak and blitz cashews to create vegan cheese or buy one of these fantastic vegan cheese alternatives
+- Vegan cheese: soak and blitz cashews to create vegan cheese or buy one of these fantastic vegan cheese alternatives

-- Sprinkle nutritional yeast on any dishes where you would normally use parmesan cheese
+- Cheese flavour: sprinkle nutritional yeast on any dishes where you would normally use parmesan cheese

-- Use one of these incredible plant-based milk alternatives in place of cow’s milk in any dish
+- Milk: use one of these incredible plant-based milk alternatives in place of cow’s milk in any dish

-- Sub butter directly for a vegan butter alternative or just use a good quality oil or a margarine
+- Butter: sub butter directly for a vegan butter alternative or just use a good-quality oil or a margarine

 How to veganise eggs

 This is the slightly more tricky element to veganise, but it is still very much possible!
 You won’t be able to boil something and for it to turn out like a boiled egg, but you can definitely replicate the flavours and binding properties of an egg.
-Here are some ways in which you can do this:
+Here are some great vegan alternatives to eggs:

-- For eggy flavours use black salt (Kala Namak), it has a very eggy smell and taste
+- Flavour: for eggy flavours use black salt (Kala Namak), it has a very eggy smell and taste

-- To recreate your favourite omelette try using a chickpea flour base instead
+- Omelette: recreate your favourite omelette try using a chickpea flour base instead

-- Try out using ackee or firm tofu for a scrambled egg alternative to create a tasty vegan breakfast
+- Scrambled egg: try out using ackee or firm tofu for a scrambled egg alternative to create a tasty vegan breakfast

-- Use aquafaba, chia seeds, or flaxseeds to bake cakes and cookies
+- Baking: use aquafaba, chia seeds, or flaxseeds to bake cakes and cookies

-- Recreate an egg wash on pastry or other baked goods using aquafaba (the liquid from a tin of chickpeas)
+- Egg wash: recreate an egg wash on pastry or other baked goods using aquafaba (the liquid from a tin of chickpeas)

 Step 3: Replicate the dish using vegan ingredients